Origin

 Is it a living being.

-That separated into itself?
+That separated itself?

-Are they two who choose each other,
+Are there two who choose each other,

 That they are known as one?

-Don't you feel from my songs
+Don’t you feel in my songs,

 That I am one and double?“

-Areas of application and mode of operation
+Areas of application and mode of action

 Here are some of the effects on whose interaction the overall effect of the extract is based:

-- Improves microcirculation and reduces the viscosity of the blood
+- improves microcirculation and reduces blood viscosity

 - inhibits platelet aggregation and erythrocyte adhesion